ericwq/gskills/README.md

 ## Reading material
-The following books help me building a solid foundation for [http2](https://tools.ietf.org/html/rfc7540) and [gRPC](https://www.grpc.io/docs/).
-They answer a lot of questions about Why ,What and some part of How, while `gSkills` purely focus on How to implement them in gRPC.
+The following books help me to build a solid foundation for [http2](https://tools.ietf.org/html/rfc7540) and [gRPC](https://www.grpc.io/docs/).
+They answer a lot of questions about Why, What and some part of How, while `gSkills` purely focus on How to implement them in gRPC.

 - HTTP2
   - [Learning HTTP/2](https://www.oreilly.com/library/view/learning-http2/9781491962435/)